Home adaptations

 Permission from the landlord must also be included if you do not own your property.
 Copies of lease agreements will be required, and possibly copies of title documents.

-Stage 6 Appointment of Contractor
+Stage 6 Appointment of contractor

 Timescales for this stage will vary from person to person.